SeanSyue/BBox-Label-Tool/README.md

 of bounding box.

 ## Preparation:
-1. Create folder "data";
+1. Create folder `data`;
-2. In the folder "data, create two more folders, named as "Images" and "Labels" respectively.
+2. In the folder `data`, create two more folders, named as `Images` and `Labels` respectively.
-3. Put all your images in one folder, name this folder as "001" and put it in the "Images" folder;
+3. Put all your images in one folder, name this folder as `001` and put it in the `Images` folder;
-4. For more images folders, name them as 002, 003... and so on.
-The final structure in the "data" folder is something look like this:
+4. For more images folders, name them as `002`, `003`... and so on.
+The final structure in the `data` folder is something look like this:
 ```
 .